router5/router5.github.io/_guides/transition.md

 # Transition

-As seen in [Preventing navigation](/docs/listeners), `canDeactivate` and `canActivate` are part of the transition phase.
+> As seen in [Preventing navigation](/docs/listeners), `canDeactivate` and `canActivate` are part of the transition phase.
+Additionally you can register multiple middleware in order to perform asynchronous operations as part of the transition process.

 ## Registering middleware functions

-It is also possible to register an __asynchronous "middleware" functions__: it can return a boolean for synchronous results, a promise or call a done callback for asynchronous operations.
+A middleware function can return a boolean for synchronous results, a promise or call a done callback for asynchronous operations.
+If it returns false, a rejected promise or a callback with an error, it will fail the transition.

 ```javascript
 let mware1 = function (toState, fromState, done) {